Published August 23, 2017

 VHS content that someone created personally can be freely transfered to DVD or another digital file format.
 UBbox can store and play most common digital video file formats, and DVDs are still supported in UB’s classrooms; they can be played using the teaching station internal PC.

 For help digitizing personally created VHS content, contact Rebecca Rotundo, Instructional Support Technician for the Center for Educational Innovation, at email@example.com.

 If a VHS tape was purchased commercially, then the content is protected by copyright law, and you must first try to locate an existing, legally available digital copy before attempting to create your own.

-To get assistance with finding digital content, contact Michael Kankiewicz, Instructional Support Technician for UB Libraries, at firstname.lastname@example.org.
+To get assistance with finding digital replacements for VHS titles, including regularly borrowed titles, contact Michael Kankiewicz, Instructional Support Technician for UB Libraries, at firstname.lastname@example.org.